 “Here’s what I learned about unhelpful criticism: People’s criticisms say more about them than they do about you.
 In other words, negative criticism has less to do with who you are or how you’re raising your child, and more about the person who said them.”

 3. Learn along the way

 Parenting is a learning process, a “learn-on-the-job” role where you’re making up the rules as you go along.
 Trial and error play a huge part in deciding what to do, and each family is different.
 We’ll often change points of view along the way, as if we did a complete switch from our earlier opinions.

 That’s why no one is factually right and should criticize your parenting.
 Other than outright abuse or neglect, we’re doing what’s best for our families.
-One mommy might not let her kids watch television and stay up later than another would.
+One parent might not let her kids watch television and stay up later than another would.
 It’s okay.
 They aren’t going to turn out into bad kids.

 It’s what works for their family.
 Through trial and error, they realized this works for them, which can be different from what works for you.
 Take their feedback and see if you can learn from it.
 If not, let it go.

 It’s never easy when someone criticizes your parenting, even with all the patience you try to muster.
 You put so much heart into this role—to hear someone brush aside your rules, make a joke, or criticize how you raise your kids doesn’t feel good.
 You want to trust your own instincts but feel shame and guilt from others.

 Instead, remind yourself why you do what you do.
-Use their comments in a positive way to improve your parenting.
+Use their comments to see if you can improve your parenting.
 Surround yourself with positive people who support you, even if they may not agree.

-And most importantly, be kind to yourself when someone criticizes your parenting.
+And most importantly, be kind to yourself.
 In the end, what others say won’t matter if you don’t let them.